 Navigation can be a concern.
 If you move more quickly being towed by a scooter it is possible to get disoriented more quickly.
 In overhead environments such as caves or wrecks, care needs to be taken to navigate carefully so as to be able to go directly to the exit point.
 Diving in these types of environments is best done with advanced training.
 In addition, keep in mind that the DPV is in large part made of metal, which can interfere with the functioning of a compass.
 Test your compass use before the dive to know how to keep it clear of the potential DPV interference.

 Power Limit – The DPV has a limited source of electrical power which is usually measured in hours.
 Often around two hours is the limit.
 Current, speed, water temperature, age of the battery and amount of use can all factor into how long the power lasts.
 When the battery is dead, the scooter stops.
 Plan your dive conservatively.

 Tether yourself to the scooter, so as not to lose it, especially if you have a tow-behind variety.
 Most have pre-fixed attachment points.
 Your BCD has D-rings that you can attach to.

-The noise of the DPV, the electrical field generated by it or the shear speed of approach may tend to scare certain of the wildlife.
-If your purpose is to see such creatures that these aspects of scooter use affect, then you’ll need to consider not using one.
+The noise of the DPV, the electrical field generated by it or the sheer speed of approach may tend to scare certain of the wildlife.
+If your purpose is to see such creatures that these aspects of scooter use effect, then you’ll need to consider not using one.